Subscribe to

 Eligibility

 The Scholarship Program is open to Local 1006A members and their children/dependents enrolled in any year of full-time undergraduate studies at a Canadian university, college, or other recognized post-secondary educational institutions.
 You can apply for the UFCW Canada Local 1006A Scholarships each year of full-time enrollment; however, you can only receive the award once.
 Past winners will not be considered, even if enrolled in a different program or institution.
+Those selected to receive a scholarship will be required to submit proof of enrolment for the year that the scholarship is awarded.

 Please Note